markjnkim/es_mod/02-css/content/lesson-1-staging.md

 > **Rewind**: Git is a version control system that allows your project not only to be saved with access to the full history of commits, but also allows versions of the code to be created by branching.

 ## Branching for version control
 Branches in Git allow developers to copy versions of the repo.
 In our case we would like to have one version that is deployed which will continue to serve our customers and another version of the same exact code so we can work in isolation that will allow us to edit and create without worrying about blocking visitors who wish to use our website.
 We will call this branch `staging`.
 This will become our development environment.
-We will work on the code in our staging branch while our deployed site will remain in the production environment.
+We will work on the code in our `staging` branch while our deployed site will remain in the production environment.
 Development environments are not exposed to the public whereas production is.
-> **Deep Dive**: Development vs Production Quiz
+> **Deep Dive**: Development vs Production Recap

 > |                  | Production | Development |
 > |------------------|------------| ----------- |